latextemplates/scientific-thesis-template/README.md

 We are aware that the University of Stuttgart [recommends to use the Hardvard style](https://ilias3.uni-stuttgart.de/ilias.php?ref_id=12257&from_page=11895&obj_id=11896&cmd=layout&cmdClass=illmpresentationgui&cmdNode=dn&baseClass=ilLMPresentationGUI).
 However, this style is not common in natural sciences and information science.

+### Q: Aren't there other templates?

+Sure.
+The [Hagenberg Thesis Document Collection](https://github.com/Digital-Media/HagenbergThesis) seems to be the most promising.
+However, they currently do not support microtype and not the cover of the University of Stuttgart.

+We are collecting alternatives at the issue [#25](https://github.com/latextemplates/scientific-thesis-template/issues/25) and plan to add a comparison to each other template.

 ## Contained Files and Directories